skip to log on skip to main content

 If you're renting out your property it's worth keeping in mind that strata insurance doesn't cover theft or interior damage by tenants, legal fees resulting from taking action against tenants, or loss of rent if a tenant doesn't pay.

-If you want to insure your belongings against loss, theft or damage or protect yourself from potential issues with your tenants, you can take out contents insurance or landlord insurance.
+If you want to insure your belongings against loss, theft or damage or help protect yourself from potential issues with your tenants, you can apply for landlord insurance.

 What is contents insurance?

-Contents insurance is designed to financially protect your personal belongings from loss or damage from defined events such as flood, fire, theft and accidental breakage (if you have chosen accidental damage as an optional benefit).
+Contents insurance is designed to help financially protect your personal belongings from loss or damage from defined events such as flood, fire, theft and accidental damage.
 It can be taken out by an owner-occupier to cover personal items and certain household fittings such as expensive taps or light fixtures.
 Renters' personal belongings can be covered by this type of insurance also.

 To learn more about home and contents insurance make sure to check out our answers to frequently asked questions.